dianashams/survcompare/README.md

 ### Method:
 The package checks whether there are considerable non-linear and interaction terms in the data, and quantifies their contributions to the models' performance.
 Using repeated nested cross-validation, the package:
   * Validates Cox Proportionate Hazards model, or Cox Lasso depending on the user's input.
-Uses 'survival::coxph()' or 'glmnet::glmnet(..., family="cox")' functions.
+Uses 'survival::coxph()' [1,2] or 'glmnet::glmnet(..., family="cox")'[3] functions.
   * Validates Survival Random Forest ensembled with the baseline Cox model.
-Uses 'randomForestSRC::rfsrc()' function.
+Uses 'randomForestSRC::rfsrc()' [4] function.
   * Performs statistical testing of whether the Survival Random Forest ensemble outperforms the Cox model.

-The performance metrics include:
+The performance metrics include [5]:
  * Discrimination measures: Harrell's concordance index, time-dependent AUCROC.
  * Calibration measures: calibration slope, calibration alpha.
  * Overall fit: Brier score, Scaled Brier score.